bitrave/azure-mobile-services-for-unity3d/AzureMobileServicesUniversalPlugin/Assets/README.txt

 1. This project relies on JsonDotNet for Unity, you can get it on the Unity asset store.
 It costs $20.
 It's worth it, just get it.
 JSON libraries for each platform are different to having a ubiquitous library that works on all platforms.
+You can try and work with each version of the newtonsoft Json.dot.net libraries, but it's just so easy working with 1, with source.
+Up to you.

 2. Drag the AzureUI onto a camera, it tends to not attach from source control.
 Hit run.